moolah-ecommerce/wordpress-content-plugin/README.md

-wordpress-content-plugin
+Wordpress Plugin for WordPress
 ========================

-Moolah E-Commerce Store for WordPress

 The Moolah E-Commerce Wordpress plugin will load a Moolah Store into your WordPress Website.
+Using this plugin, you can easily sell products on one more websites (WordPress, Joomla, custom HTML site).
+Your products and services are managed from one central location available in the admin area of your site.

 For more information about installing and using this plugin, please see http://moolah-ecommerce.com/learn/deploy .